WesleyVitor/Issues-elixir/README.md

 ```

-For build aplication so copy:
+For build application so copy:

 ```bash
 mix escript.build